rschroll/rmfuse/README.md

 read past the end of a file.
 This can cause "No data available" errors to be reported.
 These are harmless.

-- RMfuse sometimes fails to authenticate with the reMarkable Cloud servers when starting up.
-Several failures are possible before success is achieved.
-It is currently unknown what triggers this problem.
-RMfuse does not handle this gracefully at present.

 - Adding a file other than an EPUB or PDF silently fails.
 RMfuse does throw an error when it has been given an invalid file, but this comes too late for FUSE to pass the error back to the caller.
 RMfuse may be